 Our brand promise

 ‘Tomorrow’s light’ means that we bring innovative lighting.
 We bring the future within reach, but we do this in a way that leaves a CO2 footprint as light as possible so that tomorrow's light will not weigh on the future of the planet.
 So ‘tomorrow’ will be light(er).
+Tomorrow’s light is endless, effortless and wasteless.
 This requires a circular approach to lighting, which we symbolize with the yellow circle.

 We are ETAP